wgross/json-fs/README.md

 }
 ```

-Would create a file system with:
+..would create a file system with:

 - object: a sub directory of the Root when calling `Get-ChildItem -Path /`
 - object.value1, object.text1: properties of the item when calling `Get-Item -Path /object`